 Indeed, the precise nature of how these would apply to each individual and their family would be different in most cases and require specialist advice.

-The Financial Conduct Authority does not regulate Estate Planning.
+The Financial Conduct Authority does not regulate Inheritance Tax Planning.

 Email communications are not secure and for this reason Cherry May Financial Planning Ltd cannot guarantee the security of the email, its contents or that it remains virus free once sent.

 The guidance provided within this website is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.